ucsb-cs148-s21/1pm-t2-food-bank/team/contributors/contrib_sunrise.md

 1. Initializing and setup firebase as our database.
 2. Connecting firebase to our backend spring framework.
-3. Setting up objects which to be used for database and essential APIs for our project.
+3. Setting up java objects which to be used for database and essential APIs for our project.
-4.
+4. Creating a timestamp which dislpays last updated time on both inventory page and staff portal page.
+5. Backend code clean-up, fixing small issues, and some beautifying on frontend.
+6. Some essential documentions contribution.